 Welcome!

 I’m a computational and mathematical sociologist studying inequality in global scientific knowledge production and diffusion.
-I use topic models, social network analysis, and simulations and I focus on hierarchies, diversity, diffusion, and novelty in my work.
+In my work, I use a variety of techniques, including natural language processing, social network analysis, survey experiments, simulations, and interviews, to study hierarchies, complexity, and diversity.

-My work has been featured in Nature Human Behaviour, Nature Communications, Social Networks, Journal of Informetrics, and Sociological Science
+My work has been featured in Nature Human Behaviour, Nature Communications, Research Policy, Social Networks, Journal of Informetrics, and Sociological Science

-I’m an assistant professor at the University of Arizona’s School of Sociology and School of Information, as well as a member of the applied math graduate interdisciplinary program (GIDP).
-I am the director of the Global Knowledge Lab and Observatory (i.e., The Global Lab).
+I’m an associate professor at the University of Arizona’s School of Sociology.
+I am also affiliated with the College of Information Science and the Applied Math Graduate Interdisciplinary Program (GIDP).
+I am the founder and director of the Global Knowledge Lab and Observatory (i.e., The Global Lab).

-Prior to Arizona, I was an assistant professor at the City University of New York, Queens College’s Department of Sociology, where I was the director of the data analytics and applied social research master’s program.
+Prior to Arizona, I was an assistant professor at the City University of New York, Queens College’s Department of Sociology.
 I was also a lecturer and data science postdoctoral researcher at the University of California, Berkeley’s School of Information

 I received my Ph.D. from Stanford, my master’s degrees from the Harvard Kennedy School and Columbia, and my B.Sc.Eng. from Duke.